 - What actions would need to happen to create that change?

-The answers to these questions become your central Theory of Change - the North Star for the campaign.
-Literally every action in your campaign will be contributing to this Theory of Change, because it’s what needs to happen to achieve your goal.
+The answers to these questions become your central Theory of Change -- the North Star for the campaign.
+In order to have a successful campaign and to achieve your goals, every action needs to contribute to your Theory of Change.

 The reason we need to understand who holds power in a relationship is because we need to figure out who our campaign should target.